 What is a good Credit Score?

 Experian: Over 881 – 960 = Good

 What is a soft credit check?

-Crucially, soft searches are not visible to companies – so they have no impact on your credit score or any future credit applications you might make.
+Crucially, soft searches are not visible – so they have no impact on your credit score or any future credit applications you might make.
 Only you can see them on your report and it doesn’t matter how many there are.

 What is a hard credit check?

 A hard credit check happens when a company carries out a complete search of your credit report.
 Each hard credit check is recorded on your report, so any company searching it will be able to see that you’ve previously applied for credit.

 Too many hard credit checks over a short period of time can affect your credit score for six months, reducing your ability to get approved for credit in the future.

 - Make sure you are registered on the electoral roll